-Subsection 91(1).
+13 Subsection 91(1).

 - 4.28.
 The Applicants submit that this period would cover the expected term of the tender process and the maximum term of each electricity supply agreement.
-The Applicants submit that agreements are commonly for 5 to 7 years, however 10-year offers are not uncommon and can provide attractive conditions. - 4.29.
-Given the ACCC's conclusion on the balance of public benefits and detriments, the ACCC proposes to grant authorisation for 11 years.
+14 The Applicants submit that agreements are commonly for 5 to 7 years, however 10-year offers are not uncommon and can provide attractive conditions. - 4.29.
+The ACCC has decided to grant authorisation for 11 years.

-5. Draft determination
+5. Determination